dzg6/backEndResumeApp/README.md

 AWS CDK code is infastructure back-end serverless lambda functions for [frontEndResume](https://github.com/dzg6/frontEndResumeApp)

 ## Project Mission
 This project is made to display my ability to program back-end web applications using AWS's Lambda, S3, and API Gateway.
-Please check out the

 ## Project Description
 The core of what I wrote is in /resources/ and /lib/